 The Fund will normally write (sell) covered call options listed on US exchanges on the equity securities held by the Fund.
 The Fund's equity investments will consist primarily of common stocks of large-size US companies (companies over \$10 billion in market capitalization), certain of which may pay dividends, and US dollar-denominated equity securities of foreign issuers (i.e., American Depositary Receipts (ADRs)), traded on US securities exchanges.
 ADRs are receipts typically issued in connection with a US or foreign bank or trust company which evidence ownership of underlying securities issued by a non-US company.
 To a lesser extent, the Fund may also invest in and write (sell) covered call options on securities of mid- and small-capitalization issuers and exchange-traded funds (ETFs) that track certain market indices, such as the S&P 500.
 Small capitalization are defined as companies that have a market cap no greater than \$5 billion and mid-capitalization companies have a market cap between \$5 to \$10 billion.
-The Fund's covered call options may be sold up to the number of shares of the equity securities held by the Fund.
+The Fund's covered call writing strategy is intended to generate income rather than keep pace with the equity markets.
+As a result, the Fund may underperform equity markets.
+Covered call options may be sold up to the number of shares of the equity securities held by the Fund.